Where can I learn about vintage fashion in the Dordogne?

 The evolution of a nightwear collection

-Fortnum & Masons here we come?
+Fortnum & Mason here we come?

 The Eye of Time Vintage Boutique